Battle of Potidaea: Battle

 Athens gathered a fleet of 30 ships and 1,000 hoplites under the overall command of Archestratus.
 The Athenian force was originally meant to fight Perdiccas in Macedonia, but was diverted to Potidaea.
 The Potidaeans sent ambassadors to Athens and Sparta, and when negotiations broke down in Athens, Sparta promised to help Potidaea revolt through a pledge to invade Attica.
 The Athenian fleet sailed for Potidaea, but when it arrived, Archestratus attacked the Macedonians instead, as the Potidaeans had already revolted and allied with Perdiccas.
 Corinth sent 1,600 hoplites and 400 light troops to Potidaea as well, under the command of Aristeus, but as "volunteers," thus hoping not to provoke a larger war.
-In response, Athens sent out another 2,000 hoplites and 40 more ships, under the command of Callias.
+In response, Athens sent out another 2,000 hoplites and 40 more ships, under the command of Callias, son of Calliades.
 After some fighting against Perdiccas, the combined Athenian forces sailed to Potidaea and landed there.
 Perdiccas and 200 of his cavalry joined with Aristeus, and their combined army marched to Potidaea.

 In the ensuing battle, Aristeus' wing of Corinthian troops defeated a section of the Athenian line, but elsewhere the Athenians were victorious.
 Aristeus returned to Potidaea along the sea coast with some difficulty, hoping to avoid the main Athenian army.
 A reserve force of Potidaeans, located in nearby Olynthus, attempted to relieve Aristeus, but they were also defeated.
 The Corinthians and Potidaeans lost about 300 men, and the Athenians about 150, including Callias; the Macedonian cavalry did not join the battle.

 The Athenians remained outside Potidaea for some time, and were reinforced by another 1,600 hoplites under the command of Phormio.
 Both sides built walls and counter-walls, and the Athenians succeeded in cutting off Potidaea from the sea with a naval blockade.
 During the blockade, representatives from Corinth, Athens and Sparta met in Sparta, resulting in a formal declaration of war.

 However, this siege, which lasted until 430/429 BC, seriously depleted the Athenian treasury, with as much as 420 talents per year required for the military activity.
 This was not popular with the Athenians, and in combination with the plague that swept through Athens in the early 420s BC, made the continued leadership of Pericles untenable.
 The Periclean strategy of hiding behind the Long Walls and relying on the low cash reserves of the Peloponnesians was starting to become unfavourable to the greater Athenian consciousness.

-In several of Plato's dialogues, the philosopher Socrates is revealed to be a veteran of the Battle of Potidaea, where he saved the life of Alcibiades (Symposium 219e-221b).
+In several of Plato's dialogues (Charmides 153a–d, Apology 28d), the philosopher Socrates is said to be a veteran of the Battle of Potidaea, at which he saved the life of Alcibiades (Symposium 219e–221b).